Fattoresaimon/i2cencoder/Arduino Library/README.md

 ## Introduction

-Here you can find the library and some example for the arduino boards
+Here you can find the library and some examples for arduino boards

 ## Installation

 The installation is very simple:
 * Download the files **i2cEncoderLib.cpp** and **i2cEncoderLib.h**
 * Put them in the folder where you have you arduino **.ino** source file
-* Add the following include on the top of the source file:
+* Add the following "include" on the top of the source file:
 ``` C++
 #include <Wire.h>
 #include "i2cEncoderLib.h"